weecology/DeepForest/docs/getting_started.md

 # Training

-The prebuilt models can always be improved by adding data from the target area.
-In our work, we have found that even one hour worth of carefully chosen hand annotation can yield enormous improvements in accuracy and precision.
-We envision that for the majority of scientific applications, atleast some finetuning of the prebuilt model will be worthwhile.
+The prebuilt models will always be improved by adding data from the target area.
+In our work, we have found that even one hour's worth of carefully chosen hand-annotation can yield enormous improvements in accuracy and precision.
+We envision that for the majority of scientific applications atleast some finetuning of the prebuilt model will be worthwhile.

 ```{python}